ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 MyAnalytics | Enabled | Provides users with details about their usage of Office 365 External Office 365 group content sharing | Enabled | External collaboration will be conducted in Microsoft Teams which relies on Office 365 groups
 ‎Office‎ software download settings | Disabled | Only one instance of the Office Suite is to be installed per user on their Government issued device.
 Office applications will be deployed to users via the Business Store.
-Office What’s New management preview | Disabled | System admins will be responsible for communication to users.
+Office What's New management preview | Disabled | System admins will be responsible for communication to users.
 Office on the web | Disabled | Do not allow users to open files in third party storage Reports | Disabled | Disable data reporting to Microsoft on Office 365 usage.
 SharePoint | Enabled | New and Existing guests must sign in or provide a verification code when accessing SharePoint data.